 I then add a drawer bottom.
 As mentioned earlier, the drawer bottom’s grain runs side to side, which means the wood will move front to back.
 This is why the drawer back is kept out of the way.

-The drawer bottom is beveled with a hand plane, and then attached to the drawer bottom with a screw.
+The drawer bottom is beveled with a hand plane, slid into the drawer bow, and then attached to the drawer bottom with a screw.
 The screw hole in the drawer bottom is slightly larger than the screw, so that seasonal wood movement won’t destroy the drawer.
+I make the hole oval shaped.
 I like to use historical-style slotted screws for this purpose.
 You can check out my video blog post on making affordable historical slotted screws here.